About the Buy Smart Competition

 Helping young people to be smart consumers

-- avoid scams
+- recognise and avoid scams

 - learn their consumer rights.